-Five years later, construction began on Poundbury, a city that stands in opposition to the planning assumptions of the second half of the twentieth century, often leading to the rundown ghettos , social exclusion and increasing dependence on the car .
+Five years later, construction began in Poundbury, a city that stands in opposition to the planning assumptions of the second half of the twentieth century, which often lead to the rundown ghettos, social exclusion and increasing dependence on the car.
 The main idea was to create a city with a sense of community.

 The real challenge for the architects was to create a new, autonomous district, which will relate to the traditional local building techniques.
 Whilst walking around Poundbury, it is hard to believe that the city is only 20 years old.
 Buildings were designed and built using traditional materials such as wood and local stone, matching the style and aesthetic of Dorset.